stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 18 (P3L5) - Non-functional Reqs and Arch Styles.md

 ### Side Effects Quiz 2

-_Now, match each non-functional requirement with the negative side effect using it might engender._
+_Now, match each non-functional requirement with the negative side effect using it might engender_.

 - Reusability: increased system fragmentation
 - Reliability: compromised delivery schedule